microsoft/PowerApps-Samples/cds/webapi/C#/CDSWebApiService/README.md

 #### Remarks

 This method can be used for any operation using the POST http method, but it only includes the response content.
-Use PostCreate to create entities and return only the URI of the created entity.
+Use PostCreate to create entities and return only the URI of the created table.

 ### PostAsync